Elmhurst offers a variety of special features to help you build your skills, gain valuable experience, and make connections.

 Hands On Experience

-English majors can be trained to tutor fellow Elmhurst students through the College’s acclaimed Writing Center.
+English majors can be trained as peer tutors to assist fellow Elmhurst students through the College’s acclaimed Writing Center.
 What’s more, student-teaching experiences will immerse you in classrooms as early as sophomore year.
 Students in the writing track will complete a field experience in writing as part of the capstone course, ENG 455.
 Internships are also available through taking ENG 468 Internship.

 The Department sponsors a chapter of Sigma Tau Delta, the national English honorary society, and also organizes an annual creative writing “Gathering” where students can read their own work and hear that of others.

-The English department's computerized classrooms, used on a regular basis in all writing courses, provide instructional software designed to enhance students' study of writing and reading.
+All writing courses are scheduled in the English department's computerized classrooms to enhance writing instruction with current software technologies.
 The Writing Center, located in the Frick Center, provides additional writing support for all students.